| | |

 Lower Antelope Canyon is a sandstone slot canyon, one of the world-famous scenic Navajo Antelope Canyons near Page, Arizona.
 It is one of the icons of the Southwest.
 We have also described the second part of the canyon separately: Upper Antelope Canyon.

-Lower Antelope Canyon is about 1,335 feet (407 m) long.
-The depth of Antelope Canyon is about 120 feet (37 m).
-Lower Antelope Canyon, like Upper Canyon, is protected by Navajo Parks and Recreation.
-Therefore, only approved tour companies and guides can take visitors into the canyon.
+Lower Antelope Canyon is about 1,335 feet (407 m) long and about 120 feet (37 m) deep.
+Like Upper Canyon, it is protected by Navajo Parks and Recreation.

 What Does the Lower Antelope Canyon Mean?